Germinating the seeds

 Watering - Aim to keep the soil evenly moist most of the time.
 Do not let the soil dry out, but don't keep it constantly saturated either.

-Fertilizing - For the first 8 weeks, give a small amount of diluted liquid fertilizer (about 1/8 strength) once a week.
+Fertilizing - The first 8 weeks, give a small amount of diluted liquid fertilizer (about 1/8 strength) once a week.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 After 8 weeks, you may switch to a granular fertilizer that contains micronutrients, or continue feeding weekly with dilute liquid fertilizer.